HTTP vs HTTPS: The Difference Between HTTP and HTTPS

 POST (submits data to be processed to a specified resource).
 Finally, in 1997, the HTTP/1.1 protocol, RFC 2068, was developed as a revision of HTTP 1.0, and after 19 years, it is still used today for all HTTP requests.

 Over the years, there have been some slight revisions to HTTP/1.1.
 In 1999, RFC 2616 introduced five new methods,

 In HTTP/0.9 and 1.0, the connection was closed after a single request.
-In HTTP/1.1 persisted connections (more than one request/response on the same HTTP connection) were introduced, which dramatically reduced latency.
+In HTTP/1.1, persisted connections (more than one request/response on the same HTTP connection) were introduced, which dramatically reduced latency.
 Other improvements such as caching, better compression support, and Cross-Origin Resource Sharing (CORS) was also added.

-If there is a problem with an HTTP request there is a list of status codes which inform your browser so that you can better troubleshoot what the problem might be.
-The way the user-agent handles the response depends upon the code and the response header fields.
+If there is a problem with an HTTP request, there is a list of status codes that inform your browser so that you can better troubleshoot what the problem might be.
+The user agent handles the response depending on the code and the response header fields.
 For example, a

 What is HTTPS?